topofocus/active-orient/README.md

 Use OrientDB to persistently store Ruby-Objects and use database queries to manage even very large datasets.
 **OrientDB Version 3 is required**,  OrientDB 3.1 is supported

+---
+**Status**

+* Preparing for a gem release in Dec.
+2020

+* Recent updates: concurrent database queries, multiple model-dirs

+---
 ### Quick Start

 You need a ruby 2.6 / 2.7  Installation and a working OrientDB-Instance (Version 3.0.17 or above).